Akwang left for work the next morning. He kissed Editi goodbye as he walked down to board.

-“Let’s go in and have a few bottle of wine.”
-Editi said.
+“Let’s go in and have a few bottles of wine,” Editi said.

 “Whew!”
 Nneoma exclaimed.
 “We think so alike, I was about saying that we drive to the bar down the street to have a few bottles.
 I wasn’t sure you’d like the idea.”

-Editi laughed, “You know, I used to find it difficult to just go into a bar to have alcoholic drink with a female friend…”
+Editi laughed, “You know, I used to find it difficult to just go into a bar to have alcoholic drinks with a female friend…”

 “Why?”
 Nneoma cut in.

 “What will people say?
 They might think we are wayward.
-And look,” She pointed at her wedding band.
-“We have a ring on our fingers.”
+And look,” she pointed at her wedding band.
+“We have rings on our fingers.”

 Nneoma was bewildered.
 “What?
-You still think of that.”
-She sighed.
-“You still think of the silly things people will say about your life and the things people will say about you?”
-She shrugged.
+You still think like that?” she sighed.
+“You still think of the silly things people will say about your life and the things people will say about you?” she shrugged.
 “Wake up Editi, humans don’t have anything good to say about anyone.
 Love yourself and please yourself first.”

 Editi clicked the door open and walked into the house.
 The house welcomed them with the scent of vanilla essence.

-“hmm this house smells nicely like a bakery.”
-Nneoma asked as she walked around the sitting room, admiring and touching the wedding pictures on the wall.
-“You were such a beautiful bride.”
-She commended.
+“Hmm this house smells nice like a bakery,” Nneoma said as she walked around the sitting room, admiring and touching the wedding pictures on the wall.
+“You were such a beautiful bride,” she commended.

-“Thank you.”
-Editi replied as she walked gently to the refrigerator and took a bottle of wine from it.
-She lifted it on the air, showing it to Nnenna, “Calo Rossi?”
+“Thank you,” Editi replied as she walked gently to the refrigerator and took a bottle of wine from it.
+“Carlo Rossi?” she asked.

-“Yeah.
-It is.”
-She said calmly.
-She went to the kitchen rinsed two wine glasses, placed them on a tray and carried it carefully to the sitting room.
+Editi went into the kitchen rinsed two wine glasses, placed them on a tray and carried them carefully to the sitting room.

-Nneoma took the TV remote control and began to began to select channels.
+Nneoma took the TV remote control and began to surf channels.
 “DSTV has nice channels.”

-“Yeah.”
-Editi retorted as she cocked off the wine.
-She handed to Nneoma, “Pour yours.”
-She said.
+“Pour yours,” she said.
 Nneoma held the wine bottle and when she was about pouring it into a glass cup, her phone rang.

-“Sh…My husband.”
-She said to Editi as she placed her phone to her ears as if she was trying to eavesdrop to a conversation.
+“Sh…My husband,” she said to Editi as she placed her phone to her ears as if she was trying to eavesdrop on a conversation.